 The Outlook for Earthquake Insurance Costs

-Insurance is based on the ability of the insurer to pay out losses and the ability for the insurer to collect enough premium over time to cover the losses that occur.
-With very low percentages of people purchasing earthquake insurance, the cost is higher because the expenses after a disaster are being spread out over fewer policyholders.
+Insurance is based on the ability of the insurer to pay out losses and the ability for the insurer to collect enough premium over time to cover the claims that occur.
+With very low percentages of people purchasing earthquake insurance, the cost is higher because there isn't sufficient premium being collected from the masses to cover the risk.

 Weighing the Pros and Cons of Earthquake Insurance

 After reviewing the facts, only you can decide whether or not it is worth paying for earthquake insurance.
-One thing for sure is that it is very difficult to predict when an earthquake will occur, and although regions may have long periods of low activity, it only takes one major event to create damage or destruction on your property.
+It is tough to predict when an earthquake will occur, and although regions may have long periods of low activity, it only takes one major event to create damage or destruction on your property.